-The Group is fully aware of its corporate responsibilities in environmental protection, and is committed to fulfilling the concept of green operation, focusing on energy conservation and emission reduction in overall operations, reducing adverse effects on the environment, and using resources in a responsible manner to protect the environment.
+The Group actively fulfills its corporate responsibilities in environmental protection, and devotes itself to implementing the concept of green operation, focusing on energy conservation and emission reduction in overall operations, and using resources in a responsible and sustainable manner to protect the environment.
 The Group is a short video marketing solutions provider and online entertainment platform, therefore our own business operations have a relatively low impact on the environment.
 Nevertheless, the Group is dedicated to practicing the concept of green operations and has implemented green office initiatives in various business segments to increase employees' environmental awareness to reduce greenhouse gas emissions, properly dispose of waste, optimise the use of resources and other materials, and reduce the environmental footprint of overall operations.